-The issues raised in the complaint refer to a potential breach of the OECD Guidelines for Multinational Enterprises with regards to human rights and environmental standards in connection with the construction of the Xayaburi hydropower project in Lao PDR by ANDRITZ HYDRO GmbH.
+The issues raised in the complaint referred to a potential breach of the OECD Guidelines for Multinational Enterprises with regards to human rights and environmental standards in connection with the construction of the Xayaburi hydropower project in Lao PDR by ANDRITZ HYDRO GmbH.

 The parties will issue follow-up statements on recent developments within the next twelve months to the Austrian NCP.
 The established basis of mutual trust will be maintained by continuing the positive dialogue between the company and civil society.
 The Austrian NCP serves as a platform for the follow-up process.